 Honors Physics\ (444)

-Grades 11-12

-6 credits

-Prerequisite: Students must have earned a 93 in CP Chemistry or a 77 in Honors Chemistry.
-Students must have a 77 in previous honors level math courses or an 85 in previous CP A level math courses.
-Students must be concurrently enrolled in Honors Pre-Calculus or a higher level of mathematics.
+Prerequisite: Earned a 93 in CP Chemistry or a 77 in Honors Chemistry.
+Have a 77 in previous honors level math courses or an 85 in previous CP A level math courses.
+Concurrently enrolled in Honors Pre-Calculus or a higher level of mathematics.